kumabook/spread_beaver/README.md

 ### Running locally

-- Install ruby and postgres
+- Install ruby and postgres and redis
 - Run  `bundle install`
 - Create `config/database.yml` from `config.database.yml.dist` and change it if need
 - Run `rake db:create`